matrix-org/synapse/INSTALL.md

 Once you have installed synapse as above, you will need to configure it.

-### Switching the database engine
+### Using PostgreSQL

-By default Synapse gets setup using [SQLite](https://sqlite.org/) and in doing so trades performance for convenience.
+By default Synapse uses [SQLite](https://sqlite.org/) and in doing so trades performance for convenience.
-SQLite is only recommended in Synapse for testing purposes or for servers with light workloads.
+SQLite is only recommended in Synapse for testing purposes or for servers with very light workloads.

 Almost all installations should opt to use [PostgreSQL](https://www.postgresql.org).
 Advantages include: